 The 1880 federal census of Madison Parish, Louisiana records the birthplace of Kate Stone’s father as Virginia; most other sources list his birthplace as Tennessee.
 The 1880 census enumerates William Stone Holmes as Willie S. Holmes and Amanda Julia Holmes as A. J. Holmes.

-Previously, Thomas Warren Briscoe, Jr. owned this land as part of Eureka Plantation.
+At one point, Thomas Warren Briscoe, Jr. owned part of Eureka Plantation.
 He died on 30 Nov 1871, and his wife, Margaret Scott Briscoe, and daughters, Florence Claiborne Briscoe and Elizabeth Moore Briscoe, likely inherited the property.
 On 1 Sep 1875, Margaret Scott Briscoe married Kate Stone’s brother, James Armstrong Stone, and likely Henry and Kate Holmes acquired the 213 acres of land from James and Margaret Stone.

 Silver Cross Cemetery at Tallulah, in Madison Parish, Louisiana is located at coordinates: 32.403100° north latitude, 91.167797° west longitude.